AlexisRodriguezCS/FileCompression/README.md

 <a name="about"></a>
 ## About The Project

 This is a C++ program that performs file compression and decompression using the Hoffman Coding technique.
-The program utilizes a priority queue implemented with a custom binary search tree and a hashmap.h file.
+The program utilizes a priority queue implemented with a custom binary search tree and a hashmap.
 The nodes within the binary search tree are organized based on their priority, and nodes with the same priority are allowed and connected as a linked list.

 The program functions as a file/string compression algorithm and allows for the compression and decompression of files using the Huffman algorithm.
 It makes use of binary trees and priority queues to achieve its functionality.